rmpowell77/wxUI/docs/src/docs/ProgrammersGuide.md

 `wxUI` supports 3 flavors of Sizers: `wxUI::VSizer` (Vertical Sizers), `wxUI::HSizer` (Horizontal Sizers), and `wxUI::FlexGridSizer` (Flexible Grid Sizers).
 Both `wxUI::VSizer` and `wxUI::HSizer` can be created with a string to create a "named" box.

-Note: Because Sizers are intented to be "recursive" data structures, it is possible for a `wxUI::VSizer` to contain a `wxUI::VSizer`.
+Note: Because Sizers are intended to be "recursive" data structures, it is possible for a `wxUI::VSizer` to contain a `wxUI::VSizer`.
 However, be aware that if an empty `wxUI::VSizer` is created with *just* a `wxUI::VSizer` as the argument, we collapse that to be a single `wxUI::VSizer`.  ie, this:

 ```
 wxUI::VSizer { wxUI::VSizer { "Current Frame" } }.fitTo(this);
 ```

-is equivalant to:
+is equivalent to:

 ```
 wxUI::VSizer { "Current Frame" }.fitTo(this);